 - Reporting: Enter your data on a data sheet while at the site (links below) and afterward enter into the appropriate online database (links below)

-- Birding skills: No experience required but you must have good vision and hearing.
+- Birding skills: No experience required but you must have good vision and hearing and patience.
 Black Oystercatchers are easy to identify!

 - Equipment: You must have your own pair of binoculars and, ideally, a spotting scope.
 Site maps are provided.

 - Field conditions: Expect surfaces varying from sand beaches and well-maintained trails to steep, overgrown slopes made slippery by weather or loose rock.
-Some survey routes may include creek crossings.
+Some sites may include creek crossings.

 - Transportation to and from the survey site(s) is your responsibility.